braunenet/opnsense/url_tables/README.md

-# Central IP Lists for OPNsense Deployments
+# Central URL/IP tables for OPNsense

 ## Purpose
 This repository provides centrally managed IP lists used as trusted sources for OPNsense firewall deployments.